lgaudencio/brain-tumor-detection/README.md

     * **How to validate:** Research about brain tumours and build an average image study to help the investigation.

+2. **Hypothesis:** Comparing the difference between the Sigmoid and SoftMax activation functions.

+    * **How to validate:** Understand the problem we are trying to solve for our client and how each of these activation functions can help us solve the problem.
+The same model will be trained and compared by only changing the activation function of the output layer.

 **Hypothesis 1**

 "Brain scans which contain the presence of a tumour can be visually observed, as tumours have well-defined margins."